-Mary’s Meals feeds 204 children every school day in Niger!Published on
+Mary’s Meals feeds more than 200 children every school day in NigerPublished on

 Life in Niger

-Niger is currently ranked 189 out of 191 countries and territories in the Human Development Index (HDI) and is one of the poorest and least developed places in the world.
-An estimated 16.1 million people have insufficient food intake and nearly half of all children under five suffer from chronic malnutrition.
-World Bank estimates 50.63% of the population of Niger lives below the International Poverty Line ($2.15 per day).
+Niger is currently ranked 189 out of 191 countries and territories in the Human Development Index (HDI) and is one of the poorest and most vulnerable countries in the world.
+An estimated 17.5 million people do not have enough food to eat and nearly half of all children (48.5%) under five suffer from chronic malnutrition.
+The World Bank estimates 50.63% of the population of Niger lives below the International Poverty Line ($2.15 USD per day).

-One of the largest land-locked countries in West Africa, the country takes its name from the Niger river.
+One of the largest land-locked territories in West Africa, the country takes its name from the Niger river.
 Over 80% of its land is located in the Sahara Desert, making it one of the world’s hottest nations.

-Niger sits on some of the largest uranium deposits on the planet but is in great poverty and debt.
-The economy is based on subsistence agriculture and the export of raw commodities – main exports include oilseeds, mineral fuels and chemicals.
-Niger’s short rainy season and the rate of growth in population are just some of the reasons for widespread hunger.
+Niger’s economy is based on subsistence agriculture and the export of raw commodities.
+The country’s main exports include oilseeds, mineral fuels and chemicals.
+Niger’s short rainy season and its fast growing population are just some of the factors driving food insecurity.